changyiZ/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The difference between the original data set and the augmented data set is the following ...
 ![alt text][image10]
+For classes of which the number is below 800, we add augmentation to make it up to 800.

 ####2.
 Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.